-The Hida-Takayama Matsuri – Takayama Autumn Festival
+The Hida-Takayama Matsuri – Takayama Autumn Festival – Tour of Japan

 The Takayama Autumn Festival is a spectacular float festival that has been held for over 350 years, in both the spring and autumn.
 It features eleven tall floats that weigh several tons and contain old mechanical dolls that give performances on the days of the festival.
 This festival is not well known outside of Japan, but within Japan it is regarded as one of its three most beautiful festivals.
+It is enjoyable part of any tour of Japan.

 The Takayama Autumn Festival’s magnificent floats are almost unrivaled in their splendor.
 All floats are beautifully decorated with carvings, dolls, elaborately woven thick curtains, lacquerware, and bamboo blinds.
 These exquisite decorations are found not only on the outside where they are seen by the crowds, but also on the inside, such as under the roof and behind the doors, where elaborate carvings can be found.